lino-framework/book/docs/tutorials/hello/index.rst

 .. image:: hello1.png

 Congratulations!
-Enjoy the first Lino application running on your machine!
+Enjoy the first Lino application that exists only on your machine!

 Exercises
 =========

-#.
-Log in and play around.
-#.
-Note that this site offers three languages.
-#.
-Note the main welcome screen (dashboard) and the main menu.

-#.
-Create some persons and organizations.
-Don't enter lots of
-    accurate data because we are going to throw it away in the next step.
+Yes, it looks the same as the one you saw in the previous chapter.
+But read on.
+You can now play around by changing things in your project.

 #.
 In your :file:`settings.py` file, replace
     :mod:`lino_book.projects.min1` by :mod:`lino_book.projects.liina`.